Download the Latest Statutes which govern the FISM organisation and its member societies.

 4.4 The ultimate directive authority for the conduct of the affairs of the FISM is vested in the General Assembly, consisting of a representative (delegate) per Member Society and the Continental Presidents.
 A meeting of the General Assembly is presided over by the International President who shall be elected and appointed by the General Assembly.
 Preferably from their midst the General Assembly further appoints two International Vice Presidents, one of whom shall handle the financial affairs of the FISM.
 The International President and the International Vice Presidents shall be appointed for an initial period of six years, after which they can be re-elected for a consecutive term of three years.
 Provided however, the service of the International President shall be limited to one such consecutive three year term.

-4.5 The International President and the two International Vice-Presidents constitute the PRESIDIUM, which is presided over by the International President.
-The Presidium represents the FISM in all its external relationships; endorses the Rules of Conduct of the Continental Divisions, initiates strategic alterations and shall be responsible for the preparation and implementation of the decisions of the FISM Executive Board (see Article 4.6) and of the General Assembly.
-The Presidium is responsible to the General Assembly.
+4.5 The International President and the two International Vice-Presidents constitute the Board of Directors, which is presided over by the International President.
+The Board of Directors represents the FISM in all its external relationships; endorses the Rules of Conduct of the Continental Divisions, initiates strategic alterations and shall be responsible for the preparation and implementation of the decisions of the FISM Executive Board (see Article 4.6) and of the General Assembly.
+The Board of Directors is responsible to the General Assembly.

-4.6 The six Continental Presidents, together with the Presidium, constitute the FISM EXECUTIVE BOARD (FEB).
+4.6 The six Continental Presidents, together with the Board of Directors, constitute the FISM EXECUTIVE BOARD (FEB).
 Meetings of the FEB will be presided over by the International President.
 The FEB decides on all day-to-day affairs, except for

 – the election and appointment of the International President and the International Vice-Presidents;